jagged-teeth/jagged-teeth/README.md

 ### :bulb: Curiosity is My Driving Force
 I believe that curiosity is the key to continuous growth and personal development.
 Throughout my life, I've been fortunate to embark on various adventures that have shaped my perspective.
 I grew up in Arizona, surrounded by deserts, cacti, and American culture.
 The vivid memories of that period are etched in my mind.
 The scorching heat of Phoenix carries a distinct scent that is incomparable to the lush humidity of France, where I returned in 1996.
-Inspired by movies like "Matrix" and "Ghost In the Shell," RPG video-games such as "Knights of the Old Republic" and "Mass Effect," and animes like "Serial Experiment Lain," I developed a deep passion for science fiction and the realms of imagination.
+Inspired by movies like "Matrix" and "Ghost In the Shell," RPG video-games such as "Knights of the Old Republic" and "Mass Effect," and animes like "Serial Experiment Lain," I developed a deep passion for science-fiction and the realms of imagination.
-As I delved into passionate readings of novels from various countries, and embraced the open-mindedness instilled in me by my family, I also explored niche music genres, which I practice on my computer.
+As I delved into passionate readings of novels from various countries, and embraced the open-mindedness instilled in me by my family, I also explored niche music genres, which I practice today on my computer.

 ### :earth_asia: Embracing Diversity